 When is the best time to visit Turkey?

-Although typically seen as a summer destination, you can visit Turkey all year round depending on where your interests lie.
-April, May, September and October are pleasantly warm so are typically the best times to visit Turkey's grand array of ancient sites.
+The best time to visit Turkey depends on what you’re interested in.
+April, May, September and October are pleasantly warm, with temperatures of 20°C-30°C, so are typically the best times to visit Turkey’s grand array of ancient sites.

-The summer months from June through to September are very hot, with temperatures reaching the mid-30°Cs on the south coast.
+The summer months (June through to September) are very hot, with temperatures reaching the mid-thirties on the south coast.
 This is perfect for lounging by the sea or a pool, although visiting the sites can be quite uncomfortable.

 The weather begins to cool off from late October.
-November through to March can get quite cold, especially in the interior such as Cappadocia.
-Here, the temperature can drop below 0°C, although the snowy landscape is lovely to behold from the comfort of an armchair in front of your hotel's fireplace.
-Many hotels in coastal areas close during these months.
-However, despite the cool temperatures these winter months can be the best time to explore the sites, as they're far less busy during this time.
+November through to March can get quite cold and many hotels in coastal areas close during these months.
+However, despite the cool temperatures, these winter months can be the best time to explore the sites, as they’re far less busy.
+In Cappadocia, the temperature can drop below 0°C, although the snowy landscape is lovely to behold.

 Speak to someone